leonardomaccari/fromdiff/README.md

 }
 ```

-and loops will be detected too.
+and loops will be detected too (which should be impossible to have,
+but you never know).

 You can load that JSON in python and do what you want with it.